paul-mccormack/bicep-build-tests/README.md

 ![environment](https://github.com/paul-mccormack/bicep-build-tests/blob/main/images/environment.jpg)

-Then you can use the ```environment:``` statement in the deployment job to trigger the protection rule.
+Then you can use the ```environment:``` statement in the deployment job to trigger the protection rule and pause the deployment until the reviewer has approved the job.

 ```yml
 deploy-job: